kubernetes-sigs/kube-api-linter/docs/linters.md

 **Type constraint fields:**
 - `allowedSchemaTypes`: List of allowed OpenAPI schema types (`integer`, `string`, `boolean`, `array`, `object`)
 - `elementConstraint`: Nested constraint for array element types (only valid when `allowedSchemaTypes` includes `array`)

+**Named type constraint values:**
-- `strictTypeConstraint`: When `true`, markers that can be applied to both fields and types with type constraints applied to fields using named types must be declared on the type definition instead of the field.
-Defaults to `false`.
+- `namedTypeConstraint`: Controls where markers should be placed when applied to fields using named types
+  - `AllowTypeOrField` (default): Marker can be placed on either the field or the type definition
+  - `OnTypeOnly`: Marker must be placed on the type definition, not on the field

 **Configuration example:**